eburin2/wax-cathedral-react/readme.md

 ## Description

+1-19-18

 Todays project was to map out our capstone's component structure which also included implementing what we learned in our week three React course into our capstone project.
 The subject matter contained inline object CSS styling, creating modular components, and creating PropTypes that define data types for all component props.

+1-26-18

+Today's project was to determine where statefulness should reside and what the structure should look like in my capstone project.
+First, I brainstormed for a bit and reviewed this weeks material and then I determined that state should live within two realms of my project, one in my search bar component and the other in my form component.
+I spent most of the day experimenting with the component structure I had in my search bar but didn't have a ton of success getting it to function but I feel I'm in a good place right now.

+I still need to apply the same practices to my form page as well which unfortunately I did not get to today.

 ## Screenshot